MwTLaura/Tabular-2/README.md

 **Feature Distributions (Scaled)**
 After standardization, we examined the distribution of each input feature to detect outliers and understand shape characteristics:

-1. Screen Time
+1. Screen Time:
-The daily_screen_time_min distribution is right-skewed, with most values clustered between -1 and 1 (i.e., near the mean), but with several high outliers.
+- The daily_screen_time_min distribution is right-skewed, with most values clustered between -1 and 1 (i.e., near the mean), but with several high outliers.
 This confirms that while most users fall in a narrow usage band, a few exhibit extremely high screen time.
 These outliers could represent binge behavior or atypical days.

-2. App Switching
+2. App Switching:
-The num_app_switches distribution is fairly multimodal and jagged.
+- The num_app_switches distribution is fairly multimodal and jagged.
 This reflects real behavioral patterns: some users frequently switch between apps (perhaps due to distraction), while others use fewer, more consistently.

-3. Sleep
+3. Sleep:
-sleep_hours is nearly normal but with slightly heavier tails, indicating some outliers in sleep behavior, likely due to late nights or sleep tracking inconsistencies.
+- sleep_hours is nearly normal but with slightly heavier tails, indicating some outliers in sleep behavior, likely due to late nights or sleep tracking inconsistencies.

-4. Notifications
+4. Notifications:
-notification_count shows a strong central peak, with values mostly centered around the mean.
+- notification_count shows a strong central peak, with values mostly centered around the mean.
 A few high-notification days stretch the upper end, possibly reflecting days of high digital activity or interruptions.

-5. Social Media Time
+5. Social Media Time:
-This distribution is notably skewed right.
+- This distribution is notably skewed right.
 Most people spend a relatively modest amount of time on social media, but a small minority logs significantly more time, suggesting potential compulsive usage or reliance on social platforms.

 <img width="783" height="672" alt="Image" src="https://github.com/user-attachments/assets/e8c03635-1b55-4009-b5da-6812b2ea6084" />